- Thursday 14 November 2019, 16:00

-- Location: Claire Chapel, Emmanuel Centre (the University of Leeds chaplaincy building)
+- Claire Chapel, Emmanuel Centre (the University of Leeds chaplaincy building)

 Book launch Kenyan, Christian, Queer

 The Leeds University Centre for African Studies and the Centre for Religion and Public Life warmly invite you to attend the launch of Adriaan van Klinken’s recent book Kenyan, Christian, Queer: Religion, LGBT Activism, and Arts of Resistance in Africa.
 The event takes place on 14 November 2019, 4:00-5:30pm, in the Claire Chapel, Emmanuel Centre (the University of Leeds chaplaincy building).
 Blackwell’s bookshop will provide a bookstall with copies of the book.
 To attend the book launch, please RSVP to Sarah Ashbridge (Centre for African Studies).

 About the book

 Popular narratives cite religion as the driving force behind homophobia in Africa, portraying Christianity and LGBT expression as incompatible.
 Without denying Christianity’s contribution to the stigma, discrimination, and exclusion of same-sex-attracted and gender-variant people on the continent, this book presents an alternative narrative, foregrounding the ways in which religion also appears as a critical site of LGBT activism.